 I decided to use a chest from a previous blog post to store schoolbooks, placing it right next to the desk.

 To finish off the space, I added a few second hand wooden folk art birds along with a few other interesting pieces for the table top.
-Even though the pieces were bought at different times, with no specific purpose in mind, they coordinate nicely- staying within a colour palet you enjoy, as well as similar tones (muted colours, pastels or bright vibrant colours), helps things coordinate.
+Even though the pieces were bought at different times, with no specific purpose in mind, they coordinate nicely- staying within a colour palet you enjoy, as well as similar tones (muted colours, pastels or bright vibrant colours), helps things coordinate when you’re ready to use them.

 Now, to instil good study habits! 🙂